 Only high-quality sources from reputable places like the NIH, the CDC, the FDA, accredited universities and leading research organizations.

-After an article goes live, we periodically update content and send it back through review to make sure the information found therein is still accurate and up to date.
+After an article’s publication, we periodically update content and send it back through review to make sure the information therein remains accurate and up to date.
+At the top of every article, you’ll see the date of the most recent update or review by our team.

-We also sometimes remove content from the website we feel no longer serves our readers or our brand’s mission.
-However, on the occasion this happens, any subsequent mentions of or links to that article on our domains are either removed or redirected to more relevant content.
+On the occasion this happens, any subsequent mentions of or links to that article on our domains are either removed or redirected to more relevant content.